JohnSnowLabs/spark-nlp/docs/_posts/ahmedlone127/2023-04-20-distilbert_base_zero_shot_classifier_turkish_cased_multinli_tr.md

 ## Description

-This model is intended to be used for zero-shot text classification, especially in English.
+This model is intended to be used for zero-shot text classification, especially in Trukish.
 It is fine-tuned on MNLI by using DistilBERT Base Uncased model.

 DistilBertForZeroShotClassification using a ModelForSequenceClassification trained on NLI (natural language inference) tasks.
 Equivalent of DistilBertForSequenceClassification models, but these models don’t require a hardcoded number of potential classes, they can be chosen at runtime.
 It usually means it’s slower but it is much more flexible.